 Ushaw Lecture Series

-The Ushaw Lecture Series celebrates the cultural and research significance of the remarkable bibliographical, archival and material-cultural collections at Ushaw, near Durham City, and the wider history of which they are expressions.
+The Ushaw Lecture Series celebrates the cultural and research significance of the remarkable bibliographical, archival and material-cultural collections of the Durham Residential Research Library, and the wider history of which they are expressions.
 The lectures cover music, art, drama, poetry and literature, architecture, material-culture, politics, science and theology.

+The October and December 2020 lectures are being held online - details are below.
 All are welcome; registration is essential.
-If you wish to attend, please register here (registration opens 3 weeks before each lecture).
+If you wish to attend, please register here (registration opens three weeks before each lecture).

 Click here to explore the CCS's research, including in the area of the History of Catholicism.